Byzantine–Sasanian War of 602–628: Byzantine assault on Persia

 Heraclius offered peace to Khosrow, presumably in 624, threatening otherwise to invade Iran, but Khosrow rejected the offer.
 On 25 March 624, Heraclius left Constantinople to attack the Persian heartland.
 He willingly abandoned any attempt to secure his rear or his communications with the sea, marching through Armenia to assault the core Persian lands directly.
 According to Walter Kaegi, Heraclius led an army of no more than 40,000, and most likely between 20,000 and 24,000.
-Before journeying to the Caucasus, he recovered Caesarea in Cappadocia, in defiance of the earlier letter that Khosrow had sent him.
+Before journeying to the Caucasus, he recovered Caesarea in Cappadocia, in defiance of the earlier alleged letter that Khosrow had sent him.

 Adur Gushnasp, a major Persian fire temple belonging to the Warrior class, destroyed during the Roman campaign.
 Major Christian holy sites were destroyed after the Persian–Jewish capture of Jerusalem earlier in the war.

 Heraclius advanced along the Araxes River, destroying Persian-held Dvin, the capital of Armenia, and Nakhchivan.
 At Ganzaka, Heraclius met Khosrow's army, some 40,000 strong.
 With the help of loyal Arabs, he captured and killed some of Khosrow's guards, leading to the disintegration of the Persian army.
 Heraclius then destroyed Adur Gushnasp, the famous Zoroastrian fire temple at Takht-i-Suleiman.
 Heraclius's raids went as far as the Gayshawan, a residence of Khosrow in Adurbadagan.